 - Suppression of an activity: PRS more elevated

-- Induction of an activity: PRS weaker increased
+- Induction of an activity: PRS less elevated

 A replication study confirmed the rigid pattern of increased PRS in children with ADHD, and also found an increased sympathetic nervous system response.
-The changes in the sympathetic nervous system in ADHD correlated with disturbances in emotion reactivity, and the deviations in the parasympathetic nervous system correlated with disturbances in emotion regulation.
+The changes in the sympathetic nervous system in ADHD correlated with disorders of emotion reactivity, while the deviations in the parasympathetic nervous system correlated with disorders of emotion regulation.

-A study of children with and without ADHD found no resounding differences in resting respiratory sinus arrhythmia (RSA) activity or reactivity.
-However, independent of ADHD status, each correlated with the other:
+A study on children with and without ADHD found no significant differences in the resting activity or reactivity of the respiratory sinus arrhythmia (RSA).
+However, each correlated with the other regardless of ADHD status:

 - Reduced prosocial behavior with